Theory of Out-of-Time-Ordered Transport: Discussion

 On a formal note, it is somewhat surprising that OTOCs can reveal transport parameters that are invisible in TOCs, given that they can both be obtained by analytic continuations of the Euclidean (imaginary time) Green's function.
 Of course, hydrodynamic transport parameters are only defined in an asymptotic late time expansion, so that this is not a contradiction.

 It is also interesting to note that, unlike equilibrium EFTs, EFTs for real time thermal dynamics are `observable-dependent'.
 For example, the appropriate EFT for a given system will feature more and more switchbacks (Fig.~\ref{fig_contours}) if one is interested in higher order OTOCs.
 We have seen that more complex observables are sensitive to additional transport parameters.
 It would be interesting to understand whether more sophisticated observables could feature entirely different universality classes.
-Refs.~\cite{Winer:2020gdp,Gopalakrishnan:2025lfx} feature possible examples of this, where the appropriate EFT includes a $\phi_r^2$ term that would otherwise be forbidden by a latest-time condition in the conventional 1-CTP EFT.
+Refs.~\cite{Winer:2020gdp,Gopalakrishnan:2025lfx} hint that this may indeed occur; for the observables considered there, the appropriate EFT includes a $\phi_r^2$ term that would otherwise be forbidden by a latest-time condition in the conventional 1-CTP EFT.

 There are many possible extensions to our EFT, including to systems with sound modes, non-abelian symmetries, anomalous symmetries, higher-form or other generalized symmetries.
 It would be particularly interesting to study the effect of large hydrodynamic fluctuations on OTOCs, as arise for example in the KPZ universality class that accompanies sound modes in one spatial dimension.